A swarm of bees in May

 There are now also online beekeeping courses offered by Bee Plus if you would like to further your knowledge of beekeeping overall.

 May is the peak of any beekeepers' diary, so all manner of equipment is needed.
 Everything from:

 - Protective boots ... and so on and so forth.

 - More specifically though, this is the season of nucleus boxes.

-In the video, Simon uses a poly nuc box, but we also have BS Wooden 6 Frame Nucleus Boxes made from high density pine wood available to pre-order.
-Perfect for collecting swarms or splitting your colony.
+In the above video, Simon uses a BS Honey Bees 2 in 1 Poly Nuc Box, but we also have BS Wooden 6 Frame Nucleus Boxes made from high density pine wood, perfect for collecting swarms or splitting your colony.

 What to do if you're not a beekeeper, and you see a swarm?

 If you see a swarm somewhere, don't be alarmed.
 There will be someone that can collect the colony safely.

 If you don't know of any local beekeepers, please visit The British Beekeepers Association Swarm Removal page.
 There you can find lots of information on identifying the various different types of bees, along with a postcode search at the bottom of the page to find your local swarm collectors.

 If you have any questions at all.
 We'd be happy to help.
 Just email us at: email@example.com